AdaCore/spark2014/lrm/source/packages.rst

       V_In_2 : Integer
       with
-         External,
          Volatile,
          Input_Only,
          Address => System.Storage_Units.To_Address (16#ABCCAFE#);

-      -- The following declarations are all volatile output only variables
+      -- The following declarations are all external output only variables
       V_Out_1 : Volatile_Type
       with
          Output_Only,